spiritinlife/point-in-big-polygon/README.md

+# Fork Reason
+Expose preprocess data and not a function so that we can store or use the data later.
+Changes in api
+ - preprocessPolygon, now returns the data needed for the classifier to work
+ - getClassifier(preprocessData), takes as input the preprocessed data and returns the classifier that can be used to classify points

 point-in-big-polygon
 ====================
 Industrial scale point-in-polygon test.
 Given a polygon, this module preprocesses it in O(n log(n)) time such that any point can be classified against the polygon in O(log(n)) operations.
 All computations are performed in exact arithmetic.